Celebration of Diwali (Deepavali) – The Religious Festival of Lights

 The first day of a Diwali festival is called Dhanatrayodadashi or Dhanavantare Trayodasi.
 ‘Dhan’ means wealth and ‘tera’ means the 13th day of the month Karthikai which is the lunar day of the dark fortnight.

-On the day of Dhanteras, people worship Goddess Lakshmi for providing all the wealth and well-being.
-As a custom, people buy precious metals like gold that day.
-Lord Kubera who is the god of assets is also worshipped for their prosperity.
+On the day of Dhanteras, people worship & thank Goddess Lakshmi for providing all the wealth and well-being.
+As a conventional practice, people used to buy precious metals especially gold on the day of Diwali.
+Lord Kubera who is the god of assets is also worshiped so as to enhance the prosperity level.

-People believe in God and they lit lamp to worship Goddess Lakshmi.
-By doing so, they invite DhanaLakshmi that is wealth into their houses.
+The lamp is the symbol of worship.
+People who do believe in God will light a lamp before Goddess Lakshmi’s idol and do their prayers.
+By doing so, they invite “DhanaLakshmi” (The Goddess of Wealth) into their houses.
 Prayers are done by singing devotional songs.
-After all the prayers, people will share the sweets which were made and presented to God, with their neighbors, friends and family.
-In this way, all the happiness begins.
+After all the devotional prayers, people will share the sweets which were made and presented to God with their neighbors, friends, and family.
+In this way, all the happiness blooms.
+Consequently, all the family members will gather together and burst firecrackers wholeheartedly to express their joy.

 Celebration of Diwali: 2nd day (Naraka Chaturdasi)

-On this day, god is prayed with flowers and delicacies.
-In Tamil Nadu, the second day is celebrated as actual Diwali whereas in other states of India, it is on the new moon night.
-On that day, people will get up early in the morning, take oil baths, do poojas and burst crackers.
+On this day, prayers are done with flowers and delicacies like the first day.
+On that day, people will get up early in the morning, take oil baths, do poojas and burst fireworks.

 Celebration of Diwali: 3rd day (Diwali)

-Except for Tamil Nadu, all the other states celebrate this day as actual Diwali.
-People will get up early, take oil baths and fill all their pathways with rangoli.
+Except for Tamil Nadu, all the other states celebrate this day like the first day only.
+Same like before, People will get up early, take oil baths and fill all their pathways with rangoli.
 All the people wear new clothes and worship Goddess Lakshmi.
 The delicacies they offer to God are made up of rice which is taken from the recent harvest.
-In Tamil Nadu, they celebrate Diwali for 3 days or maximum up to 4 days.
+Contrary to this, in Tamil Nadu, they celebrate Diwali for 3 days or maximum up to 4 days.
+Out of which, the first day is considered to be more auspicious.

 Celebration of Diwali: 4th day

-This day is dedicated to the relationship between the family members especially between a wife and a husband.
+The fourth day of Diwali is dedicated to enhancing the relationship between the family members especially between a wife and a husband.
 They make and break the family.
-Mutual understanding, care and sharing are the important aspects between the husband and wife.
+Mutual understanding, care, and sharing are the important aspects between the husband and wife.
 Such beautiful values are given respect and the bond between them is shown off on that day.
+Both husband and wife will come before God and do poojas to express their devotion.
+By this way, people believe that God will offer good health, bonding, and prosperity in return.

 Celebration of Diwali: 5th day (BHAU – BEEJ)

 Bhau-Beej is a festival celebrated on this day by Hindus in the northern part of India and also in Nepal.
-The celebrations on this day are like Raksha Bandhan which is celebrated to show the bonding between a brother and a sister.
+The celebrations on this day are similar to Raksha Bandhan.
+The main reason of this day is to show off the bonding between a brother and a sister.
 Girls, whether they are having the brother or not, will tie the band to the boys they think as brothers.
-The contrast to Raksha Bandhan here is that sisters will present gifts to their brothers.
-This festival is celebrated because according to Hindu Mythology after the demon was assassinated by Lord Krishna, he visited his sister Subhadra.
+The only contrast between Raksha Bandhan and Bhau-Beej is that sisters will present gifts to their brothers.
+This festival is celebrated in relevance to the popular Hindu mythology.
+According to that, after the demon was assassinated by Lord Krishna, he visited his sister Subhadra.
 She applied tilak on Krishna’s forehead.
-Following this, girls celebrating this day also apply tilak on their brother’s forehead.
+Hence, on the day of Bhau-beej, girls also apply tilak on their brother’s forehead.

 Happy Diwali, Read the post Safety Rules to Follow on Diwali to have a safe Diwali.